MyElectrons/PDU-Commander/README.md

 1: Outlet 1       : Outlet Turned On
 ```

-### A sequence of ON and OFF commands with a 3 seconds delay in between
+### A sequence of ON and OFF commands with a 3 seconds delay between them
 ```
 ./pdu-commander.py on:1-2,8 delay:3 off:all
 ```